 Produced exclusively for Fire Island Artist Residency

-Made possible by the generosity of the artist and Laumont Photographics, New York
+Made possible by the generosity of the artists

 WHO WE ARE

 Fire Island Artist Residency (FIAR) is an organization founded in 2011 which brings lesbian, gay, bisexual, transgender, and queer identifying emerging artists to Fire Island, a place long-steeped in LGBTQ history, to create, commune, and contribute to the location's rich artistic history.